Study Skills Course Description(s)

-A self-study course of introductory word processing concepts using Word.
-This course will be graded Pass/Fail.
+A self-study course of word processing concepts.
+This course will be graded pass/fail.

 STSK1330 Computer Applications- Introduction to Excel (1)

-A self-study course of basic spreadsheet concepts using Excel.
-This course will be graded Pass/Fail.
+A self-study course of spreadsheet concepts.
+This course will be graded pass/fail.

-A self-study course introducing PowerPoint.
-This course will be graded Pass/Fail.
+A self-study course of electronic presentation concepts.
+This course will be graded pass/fail.